Leitz High-precision Miniature Jig Borer

 Carrying badges reading "B & M Leitz" on the door and "Leitz" on the overarm, this 1950s "Leitz" miller is rare.
-A full and interesting description by the owner of a similar model can be found here
+A full and interesting description by the owner of a similar model can be found by searching on this web site

 If the miller was bought-in from another maker. with Leitz badging applied. or built in-house is not known, though the latter seems unlikely given the huge number of specialist tasks involved in drawing up a design, making patterns, casting and machining - though, of course, not an impossible task for a talented an organisation.

-If any reader has a machine tool by Leitz, the writer would be interested to hear from you.
+If you have a machine tool by Leitz, the writer would be interested to hear about it..